CURE: Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation: Experiments

 We use MedGemma-4B-IT \cite{medgemma} as the base model, fine-tuned with LoRA \cite{lora} at rank 16 in 4-bit precision.
 All training stages use the AdamW optimizer \cite{adamw} with a consistent set of hyperparameters: an effective batch size of 25 (per-device batch size 5 with 5 gradient accumulation steps), a learning rate of \(2\times10^{-4}\), a linear scheduler with a 0.03 warmup ratio, and gradient clipping with maximum gradient norm set to 0.3.
-Optimizer and scheduler states are not carried over between phases.
-The initial 3000-step pre-training has its own optimizer instance, and a new one is initialized for the subsequent 6000-step multi-task phase, preserving only the model weights.
+Optimizer and scheduler states reset between phases; the initial 3000-step pre-training and subsequent 6000-step multi-task phase use separate optimizer instances, preserving only model weights.
 Data augmentation includes spatial transformations and contrast-limited adaptive histogram equalization (CLAHE) \cite{clahe}.

 \mysection{Baseline Methods.} We compare CURE against two strong baselines.
 First, we evaluate MedGemma-4B-IT~\cite{medgemma} to establish the pretrained model’s baseline performance.
 Second, we include MAIRA-2~\cite{bannur2024maira}, a state-of-the-art open-source medical vision–language model that jointly learns grounding and report generation tasks.